Skip to main content

 Reserved activities

-A holder of a VTS Certification Logbook and endorsement from a VTS Authority will be permitted to serve as a Vessel Traffic Service (VTS) Operator.
+A holder of a VTS Certification Logbook and endorsement from a VTS Authority will be permitted to serve as a Vessel Traffic Service (VTS) Provider.

-The endorsement will specify the grade at which the VTS Operator can serve and which of the following types of service the Operator is authorised to provide:
+The endorsement will specify the VTS centre at which the VTS Operator can serve.

 Qualifications and experience